dbruwel/optimal-bilateral-preferences/README.md

 # Optimal Policy Selection Under Bilateral Preferences
-This is a short research project undertaken independently out of general interest and boredom.
-This repository is not a polished Python package, nor is the accompanying paper complete or peer-reviewed.
-It is a collection of exploratory ideas, many of which are unrefined or incomplete.
-The code is provided as part of the development process and is not intended for reuse by others.
+This is an independent research project, undertaken out of personal interest and curiosity.
+The repository is not a polished Python package, and the accompanying paper is incomplete and unreviewed.
+It contains exploratory ideas-many of which are rough or unfinished.
+The code reflects the development process and is not intended for reuse.

 ## Project Overview
 Many situations involve a selection of policies that affect two subgroups or agents differently.
 Examples range from economic policies impacting different parties to household decisions affecting members of a couple or roommates.
 These decisions are typically binary—for instance, an economic policy may be passed or rejected, or a household decision may favor one member’s